 — CBS News (@CBSNews) December 11, 2017

-Let’s just take a minute to recall all of the women who have accused Trump of sexual assault and their stories.
+But since then, there have been new accusations and legal roadbumps in holding Trump accountable.
+Let’s take some time to recall all of the women who have accused Trump of sexual assault and their stories.

 Leeds said that Trump allegedly touched her while sitting next to her on a flight to New York.
 She claims he grabbed her breasts and tried to reach up her skirt.
 Leeds felt assaulted and quickly moved to the back of the plane away from Trump.

-She claimed he had a painful scalp surgery and lashed out at her after.
+She claimed he had a painful scalp surgery and lashed out at her afterwards, ripping out her hair and tearing her clothes.
 According to the book, Ivana locked herself in her room and cried.

 Harth met Trump in 1992 to recruit him for a festival.
 She says he immediately began making sexual advances on her.